robotics-upo/Hunav_isaac_wrapper/README.md

 ### Retargeting Errors (*)
 - Verify that the default source biped prim is correctly loaded at `/World/biped_demo`.
-- Ensure that the target agents have a valid skeleton (use the `findSkeletonPath` method for debugging).
+- Ensure that the target agents have a valid **skeleton** (use the `findSkeletonPath` method for debugging).
 - Confirm that the extension `omni.anim.retarget.core` is enabled.

+### AnimationGraph Issues
+- If AnimationGraph is not applying correctly, verify that it is correctly assigned to the agent's **SkelRoot** and that transformations are applied properly.

 ### ROS 2 Connectivity
 - Make sure ROS 2 is running and that the `/compute_agents` service is active.